...

 Supplies Needed:

 Invite children to pick a mat, identify the number, and place the matching number of pumpkin counters onto the circles.
 Additionally, students can match the visual representation cards to each mat.
-This activity reinforces number recognition, counting, and fine motor coordination.

 Students use mini pumpkin counters and number mats for a hands-on counting activity at the preschool math center.